 12. Take twice the money and half the clothes you think you need

 I know, the money part doesn’t really correspond with the title.
 But this is something I learned after losing a lot of money when withdrawing from the ATM.
 And the reason why I had to withdraw from the ATM is that I was planning my budget until the last penny and I thought that the amount I took will be enough.
 Planning your exact budget in advance when traveling never works.
 And the part about the clothes is just to make it easier for you to move when you’re backpacking and avoid extra luggage charge at the airport.
 You’re not gonna need half of the stuff anyway.
 If you want to learn how to pack like a pro, check out this guide to minimalist packing and our guide to extreme minimalist travel.

 13. Use public transport

-There’s no need to mention how much using the public transport saves you money.
+There’s no need to mention how much money can you save by using public transport.
 However, some people don’t feel comfortable in the crowded public transport vehicles.
 And these places are often filled with pickpockets.
 So if you don’t want to use public transport, at least…

 Uber and most of the local versions of it allow passengers to share a ride and pay significantly less.
 Another good thing about this is that the drivers use GPS so you won’t have to struggle to explain where are you going if the driver doesn’t speak English.